Why We Chose Los Angeles

 We are not the only Georgia brewery that has chosen a different state for the expansion of physical locations.
 Furthermore, we are not aware of any craft brewery from another state that has opened a physical location in Georgia yet.
 Georgia needs to pay attention if the state desires to support and build the craft beer industry.
 So yes, Georgia laws had an impact on our decision.

 Sometimes the reasons are less tangible.
 For example, we kept finding ourselves in LA for collaborations, festivals, and conferences.
 As for our collaborations with California breweries, we did not do them because we were planning to open a brewery in Los Angeles.
 Rather, in part, we are opening a brewery in LA because we did collaborations with California breweries.
 We have built genuine friendships, love the area and climate, and see how our existing community impact programs align with some of LA’s needs.
-One of our founders, David Stein, is relocating to California to help build the brand, but we think also to enjoy the beaches.
 So yes, we have personal reasons for going to LA.

 It also has to do with the results of running analysis back in 2018 on cities we thought could be good candidates for a Creature Comforts brewery.
 Based on that analysis, LA was a top-three market to explore.
 Furthermore, LA and California have strong craft beer industries, so we are going to learn an incredible amount from other breweries and about how Creature can exist in other markets.
 We believe this move will help us grow as a team and as a brewery.